ur-whitelab/hoomd-tf/sphinx-docs/source/installation.rst

 Unit Tests
 ----------

-To run the unit tests:
+To run the unit tests, run the following from the root HOOMD-TF directory:

 .. code:: bash

-    pytest ../htf/test-py/
+    pytest /htf/test-py/